 Services have been part of the language of systems engineering (SE) for many years.
-The use of the term service system in more recent times is often associated with information systems, i.e.,
+Either as a way to describe the context of a product focused life cycle or to describe commercial arrangements for the 'out sourcing' of product ownership and operation to others.
+The use of the term service system in more recent times is often associated with software configurable and information intensive systems, i.e.,